heyitsuzair/zoom-clone/README.md

-This project is under development by Muhammad Uzair Using React and WebRTC.
-Made With ❤️ By Uzair
+This project is developed by Muhammad Uzair Using React and WebRTC.
+Live at https://zoom-clone-webrtc.herokuapp.com Made With ❤️ By Uzair